diannaofengzi/datura-ctf/Forensics/Disk Image/README.md

     CLI tool to recover deleted files.
 Works with raw data, so the disk do not need to have a partition system working.

+* Extract windows hashes from filesystem (SAM file).

+    This can be done with `samdump2`.
+See this [GitHub repository](https://github.com/noraj/the-hacking-trove/blob/master/docs/Tools/extract_windows_hashes.md) for more information.